I received an email from a client yesterday about an error message on a running Facebook ad.

 It shouldn’t take a rocket scientist to connect the dots here.
 Why doesn’t Facebook want you to create ads that promote a discount?
 Because they want to instead get you to use Facebook Offers.

-This particular client was actually in the process of split testing to determine whether the Promoted Post or a separate Facebook Offer were more effective.
+This particular client was actually in the process of Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. to determine whether the Promoted Post or a separate Facebook Offer were more effective.
 I guess that test is no longer valid!